UBogun/Xojo-pigpio/README.md

 All public methods and properties are documented.
 Look into the description tags or consult the pigpio documentation at http://abyz.co.uk/rpi/pigpio/cif.html.

 ### Differences to pigpio original implementation
 Whereby pigpio returns you an integer for as good as method call, I have only done so if this return value needs to be remembered, like a handle.
-To prepare this library better for the new Xojo framework, I fire exceptions intead when the result is below 0, adding the exception message according to pigpio‘ error list.
+To prepare this library better for the new Xojo framework, I fire exceptions when the result is below 0, adding the exception message according to pigpio‘s error list.
 Keep your method calls in try/catch causes therefore if you want to handle errors.

 As stated above, whereever a getter and a setter to a property exists, I have synthesized methods behaving like computed properties.
 You set the PWM dutycycle of a Pin by pigpio.AnalogValue(Pin) = value and get it by Dim value as Integer = pigpio.AnalogValue(Pin).